 - Visualization Selector: Add the Visualization Selector to your chart.
 This enables users to toggle between different chart types on a dashboard.

-- Interactions: Enable or disable interactions (see Turning off dashboard and query interactivity).
+- Interactions: Enable or disable interactions (see Turning off dashboard and report interactivity).

-- Decompose type: Enables you to slice only selected data points by additional attributes (see Interacting with queries).
+- Decompose type: Enables you to slice only selected data points by additional attributes (see Interacting with reports).

-- Drill in: Lets you drill into your data in Explore (see Using drill in to refine your queries).
+- Drill in: Lets you drill into your data in Explore (see Using drill in to refine your reports).

 - Explosion: Controls the display and style of exploded charts.